hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-coupling.md

 In this tutorial the hydrodynamics (Telemac2d or Telemac3d) steering file is referred to as [steady2d-gaia.cas](https://github.com/hydro-informatics/telemac/raw/main/gaia2d-tutorial/steady2d-gaia.cas) and the morphodynamics (Gaia) steering file is referred to as [gaia-morphodynamics.cas](https://github.com/hydro-informatics/telemac/raw/main/gaia2d-tutorial/gaia-morphodynamics.cas).
 ```

-Ultimately, the **GAIA STEERING FILE** keyword links the above-created `gaia-morphodynamics.cas` in the Telemac2d (or Telemac3d) hydrodynamics steering file:
+In addition, the **GAIA STEERING FILE** keyword links the above-created `gaia-morphodynamics.cas` in the Telemac2d (or Telemac3d) hydrodynamics steering file:

 ```fortran
 / steady2d-gaia.cas